What is Pilates?

 I have never done Pilates before – where do I start?

-If you are new to Pilates, we advise that you take one, if possible two introductory private sessions before entering group classes.
+If you are new to Pilates, we advise that you take one or two introductory Private sessions before entering Group classes.
 In the initial session you will learn the principles and techniques of Pilates, enabling you to get the most out of your classes.
 You will also receive an introduction to the Reformer machine and a postural assessment.

 If you have any injuries the private sessions allow you to discuss the details with your instructor who can then recommend modifications to exercises if necessary before joining a group class.

 Share your introductory session with a friend and save this way.
-See Semi-private sessions
+See Shared Private sessions.

 It is advisable to ensure you fully understand the important principles of Pilates.